Jezebel in the Bible - What We Can Learn from Her Story

 1 Kings 21:19 states that just like Naboth’s blood was licked up by the dogs of the kingdom after his death, their blood would also be licked up by the dogs.
 When King Ahab heard this proclamation, he immediately began fasting and mourning, repenting of what he did to the Lord.
 This display led God to reverse the destruction to come during King Ahab’s generation, to be fulfilled in the generation of his son.

 The End of Jezebel

 Jezebel’s death isn’t recorded until the book of 2 Kings 9:30-37, where the newly anointed king, Jehu, after King Ahab (who died in battle), was named.
-He assasinated Jezebel’s son, killing those who belonged to the house of Ahab, as well as Jezebel sympathizers.
+He assassinated Jezebel’s son, killing those who belonged to the house of Ahab, as well as Jezebel sympathizers.
 It is said in 2 Kings 9:30 that Jezebel, knowing that Jehu was coming to kill her, adorned herself with fine clothing and makeup and waited for him by looking out her bedroom window.
 When she saw Jehu approach through the gate, she asked if peace was what he came to bring, followed by calling him “murderer of your master” (2 Kings 9:31) in reference to her dead son.

-Jehu asked the eunichs by Jezebel's side if they were on his side; two or three looked down at him and he commanded them to throw her from the window.
+Jehu asked the eunuchs by Jezebel's side if they were on his side; two or three looked down at him and he commanded them to throw her from the window.
 She died from the fall and when Jehu’s men came to bury her body, in honor of her royal blood, all that was found was her skull, feet, and hands.
-Her body's desecration reflected Elijah's earlier prophecy (1 Kings 21:23) that dogs with lick the blood of Ahab and tear the flesh of Jezebel.
+Her body's desecration reflected Elijah's earlier prophecy (1 Kings 21:23) that dogs lick the blood of Ahab and tear the flesh of Jezebel.

 The Account of Jezebel's Death in 2 Kings: